Daniel908009/KivyTicTacToeGame/README.md

 *Replace the /path/to/requirements.txt with the actual path. <br>
 Enjoy! <br>
 <h2>Using Pypi</h2>
-simply open your command prompt and enter this command: pip install kivy_tic_tac_toe_package <br>
+simply open your command prompt and enter this command: pip install kivy-tic-tac-toe-package <br>
-then you can run it with this command:  python3 -m kivy_tic_tac_toe_package.main
+then you can run it with this command: kivy_tic_tac_toe_package